 One luxury shared by the prisoners was the occasional view of San Francisco and the Golden Gate Bridge, which was under construction at the time.
-Once the longest suspension bridge in the world, with a span of 1280 meters and a total length of 2.7 kilometers, the Golden Gate Bridge, part of U.S. Highway 101, connects San Francisco to the north shore of the Bay and Marin County nearly 70 meters above the water.
+Once the longest suspension bridge in the world, with a span of 1400 yards and a total length of 1.6 miles, the Golden Gate Bridge, part of U.S. Highway 101, connects San Francisco to the north shore of the Bay and Marin County nearly 230 feet above the water.
 Apart from the fact that it is impossible to imagine the Bay Area’s transportation network with its seven million people without it, the bridge is the city’s best-known landmark and, along with New York’s Statue of Liberty, America’s symbol par excellence.